This post may contain affiliate links.

 14. Oregano

-One of the big appeals of oregano is that it can easily be grown in a bucket, and it also offers a wonderful aroma that makes any outdoor space all the more inviting.
+One of the big appeals of oregano is that it can be easily grown in a bucket and offers a wonderful aroma that makes any outdoor space all the more inviting.

 15. Garlic